Jerry Stovall: Early life and college

 Born and raised in West Monroe, Louisiana, Stovall graduated from West Monroe High School in 1959.
 He played college football at Louisiana State University (LSU) in Baton Rouge, succeeding Heisman Trophy winner Billy Cannon as the Tigers' halfback.
 Stovall served a multitude of roles for the Tigers, including running back, defensive back, return specialist, and punter.
 His primary position was left halfback, which in the days of one-platoon football was both a running back and defensive back.

 His 57-yard run in 1961 helped LSU defeat arch-rival Ole Miss by a score of 10–7 in a major upset.

 Stovall was a unanimous choice for the All-America team of 1962 at halfback.
 He won the Walter Camp Memorial Trophy as the nation's best back, was named SEC Player of the Year, and was the runner-up for the Heisman Trophy.
 He finished 89 votes behind Oregon State's Terry Baker.

 Professional career

-Stovall was the second overall pick in the 1963 NFL draft, selected by the St. Louis Cardinals.
+Stovall was the second overall pick in the first round of the 1963 NFL draft, selected by the St. Louis Cardinals.
 He was also the third overall pick of the 1963 American Football League draft.
 The Cardinals converted him to full-time defensive back.
 He was regarded as one of the top rookies in the league in 1963.
 During his nine seasons with St. Louis, Stovall had 18 interceptions in 97 games, and was selected to the Pro Bowl after the 1966, 1967, and 1969 seasons.